SpaceControl: Introducing Test-Time Spatial Control to 3D Generative Modeling: Experiments

-\paragraph{Datasets.} To evaluate how different approaches handle geometric conditioning, we create a dataset of objects which contains the original mesh, a decomposition of it into geometric primitives, and a textual description of the asset.
-We use the mesh to evaluate methods on mesh-conditioned generation and geometric primitives to evaluate on shape-conditioned generation.
-Moreover, to evaluate both \emph{generation} and \textit{generalization} capabilities, we use objects of two ShapeNet~\citep{chang2015shapenet} categories (chairs and tables) that Spice-E was explicitly trained on together with objects from the Toys4K~\citep{stojanov2021using} dataset, unseen by all methods during training.
-We use SuperDec~\citep{fedele2025superdec} to obtain the decomposition of the 3D assets into superquadrics and Gemini on rendered views to obtain a textual description of the assets from ShapeNet~\citep{chang2015shapenet}.
-For objects from Toys4k we use the textual description from ~\citet{xiang2024structured}. \paragraph{Metrics.} Our experiments aim to evaluate both the \textit{faithfulness} to the spatial and textual control and the \textit{realism} of the generated assets.
+\paragraph{Metrics.} Our experiments aim to evaluate both the \textit{faithfulness} to the spatial and textual control and the \textit{realism} of the generated assets.
 Faithfulness to the spatial control is quantified using the L2 \emph{Chamfer Distance} (CD) between vertices sampled from the input superquadric primitives and the generated mesh decoded by $\mathcal{D}_{M}$.
 Faithfulness to the textual control is quantified with the CLIP similarity (CLIP-I) between the renderings of generated assets and the textual prompts.
 Realism is evaluated for texture via the \emph{Fréchet Inception Distance} (FID)~\citep{heusel2017gans} on image renderings and for geometry, via the P-FID~\citep{nichol2022point}, the point cloud analog for FID.
 To measure the FID on image rendering we measure the distance between the inception features extracted from the original image renderings of the datasets and the generated ones.
 To measure the P-FID of the generated meshes we measure the distance between the PointNet++~\citep{qi2017pointnet++} features of the generated and original object meshes.